What Is a Digital Marketplace?

 So the question is, what’s next for online marketplaces?
 Will DMMs remain fair, or will artists suffer from a constant drift towards low-end experiences?
 Will big content swallow small content?
 And will other forms of media continue to follow this digital trend?

-We don’t have all the answers yet, but one thing’s for sure—if the content success of Netflix and Amazon have taught us anything, it’s that DMMs are here to stay.
+We don’t have all the answers yet, but one thing’s for sure—if the content success of Netflix and Amazon has taught us anything, it’s that DMMs are here to stay.
 And they’re going to change everything we thought we knew about consuming media.